 Students to Scholars (S2S) was created in early 2017 by a Boys & Girls Club volunteer to provide selected children from the Boys and Girls Clubs of Durham and Orange Counties, North Carolina, with the opportunity to be educated in the rigorous academic and culturally diverse environment of associate independent schools.
 Our goal is to prepare these promising students for either college preparatory classes in a public secondary school or attendance at an independent secondary school.
 The ultimate goal is that these students will be able to compete academically for placement in any institution of higher education and succeed there.

 Student Selection Process

-The cost is $6,600 to support one child, each year.
+The cost is $7,000 to support each child, each year.

 We need your support to help these students become scholars.

 By supporting Students to Scholars, donors are directly contributing to the success of a child and enabling them to reach their potential.
 Donors will be able to see each child grow as scholars and witness their futures unfold, and meet the students whose lives are being changed by this program.
 These students need your support to make this educational opportunity a reality.